 Providing Professional Support and Referral

 A traumatized patient will most likely need professional support beyond what can be provided in the emergency department.
 Sexual assault victims, in particular, have increased risk of posttraumatic stress disorder, depression, anxiety, substance abuse, eating disorders, and suicidal thoughts (White House, 2014).
 All traumatized patients, then, need to be linked with resources to attend to their psychological distress.

-Printed information about confidential counseling and crisis intervention sources should also be available to provide to the patient and/or family.
+Printed information about confidential counseling and crisis intervention sources should also be made available to the patient and/or family.
 They are often unable to digest and respond to large amounts of information and direction in the initial period after the trauma.
 Offer to contact the services directly to set up a first appointment.
-By offering options and promoting informed decision-making, the patient is assisted through the early stages of their crisis (Decker & Naugle, 2009).
+By offering options and promoting informed decision-making, the patient is assisted through the early stages of their crisis (USDOJ, 2013).